infochimps-sales/smart-maintenance-demo/README.md

     Cloudera Manager -> Home -> Yarn -> Resource Manager UI -> application_ID# -> Application Master

-The output of this spark job is 3 png images that can be viewed by browsing
+The output of this spark job is three png images that can be viewed by browsing

     http://cdh-foyer.platform.infochimps:12321/figs